-Currently, capital gains tax is charged on the disposal of immovable property located in Cyprus or on the disposal of shares of companies that directly own immovable property located in Cyprus.
+Capital gains tax is charged on the disposal of immovable property located in Cyprus or on the disposal of shares of companies that directly own immovable property located in Cyprus.

-Under the new legislation, the scope of capital gains tax is expanded.
-Consequently, gains from the sale of shares in a company that indirectly owns immovable property in Cyprus, by directly or indirectly holding of shares in a company that owns such property, will also be subject to capital gains tax.
+Under current law, the scope of capital gains tax is expanded.
+Gains from the sale of shares in a company that indirectly owns immovable property in Cyprus, by directly or indirectly holding of shares in a company that owns such property, will also be subject to capital gains tax.
 However, this tax will only apply if the value of the immovable property represents more than 50% of the value of the assets of the company whose shares are sold.